 For Express Entry, you need an Educational Credential Assessment (ECA) from a designated organization.
 This is separate from professional engineering licensing:

 Engineering is a regulated profession in Canada.
-The title "Professional Engineer" (P.Eng) and the practice of engineering are controlled by provincial/territorial engineering associations (e.g., PEO in Ontario, EGBC in BC, APEGA in Alberta).
+The title "Professional Engineer" (P.Eng) and the practice of engineering are controlled by provincial/territorial engineering regulators (for example, PEO in Ontario, EGBC in British Columbia, APEGA in Alberta, and OIQ in Quebec).

 Do you need P.Eng for immigration?
 No. P.Eng licensing is not required for Express Entry, PNP, or any immigration pathway.
 You can receive PR as an engineer without being licensed in Canada.